President And Trustees Of Bates College

 - Student decision-makers: Remember that your application will be evaluated by trained Bates students, not professional grant-makers.
 Write clearly and avoid excessive jargon.

-- Partnership is paramount: The fund explicitly seeks to strengthen connections between community organizations and Bates College.
-Clearly articulate how your organization will partner with the college and involve students.
+- Partnership is paramount: The fund explicitly seeks to strengthen connections between community organisations and Bates College.
+Clearly articulate how your organisation will partner with the college and involve students.

 - Values alignment matters: Demonstrate understanding of the Harward Center's commitment to reciprocity, equity, power-sharing, and anti-racist practices.